 Most investors expect to earn a 10% return on their investment; this is similar to what the average person earns on investing in stocks.
 Depending on the market and location of your property, a good rental investment earns 15% ROI, while a great one can get you around 20%.

-When assessing which renovations would get an investor the biggest bang for their buck, it is often the same things a person should consider when preparing a home for the market.
+When assessing which rental property renovations would get an investor the biggest bang for their buck, it is often the same things a person should consider when preparing a home for the rental market.
 Whether you invest in higher or mid-range products is dependent on your location, and the home and community itself.

 The following list gives a breakdown of what investors should consider renovating, and how to renovate and still retain a positive cash flow on their investment.

 A kitchen is the heart of the home, and should be presented as clean, fresh, and inviting.
-A rental does not necessarily need a high-end remodel, but the cabinets should be in good condition and function properly.
+A rental space does not necessarily need a high-end remodel, but the cabinets should be in good condition and function properly.
 This can sometimes require replacing cabinets.
 If the cabinets are simply outdated, paint can be a very effective tool in updating a kitchen.

 Additional updates and selling features include hardware and countertops.
 Countertops do not need to be a more expensive stone but can be a neutral or stone like laminate.
-Other updates that can attract potential tenants include clean appliances.
+Other updates that can attract prospective tenants include clean appliances.
 While not all rentals need to provide a fridge and microwave, including them in a rental property can be a good incentive to attract more applicants.

 Bathrooms, like kitchens, require clean and functioning cabinets.
 These can be quick and easy updates that immediately update the whole look of the house.
 Depending on the age of the rental property, you may wish to consider additional updates including the floor, faucets, toilet, and tub.
 Deciding whether or not to make these bigger changes in a bathroom depends on the condition of the pieces.